HuyVu0508/song-popularity-durability-analyzing/README.md

 - Famous cover of a record
 ### Songs’s Durability Explained by Metadata of Songs
 Analyzing the One-Million Song Dataset, we test the effect on durability of each important feature of a song, including: Tempo, Duration,	Song hotness,	Loudness,	Artist hotness,	Genre.
 We find out that the most important factor is artist hotness.
 This is the main factor deciding whether a song will be over/underperform.
-We will analyze as well as show examples for this factor’s influence on songs’ durability below.
+We analyzed as well as show examples for this factor’s influence on songs’ durability in the report.
 On the other hand, other factors (tempo, duration, genre,…) are found to not have significant impact on a song’s performance through time.
 Indeed, as Figure 13 (in the report file) shows, there is not much differences in these features of an over/underperform song with a usual song.